allpix-squared/allpix-squared/src/modules/DatabaseWriter/README.md

 ### Description
 This module enables writing the simulation output into a postgreSQL database.
 This is useful when fast I/O between applications is needed (e.g. real time visualization and/or analysis).
-By default, all object types (DepositedCharge, MCParticle, MCTrack, PixelCharge, PixelHit, PropagatedCharge) are written.
+By default, all object types (MCTrack, MCParticle, DepositedCharge, PropagatedCharge, PixelCharge, PixelHit) are written.
 However, bear in mind that PropagatedCharge and DepositedCharge data will slow down the simulation significantly.
 It is thus recommended to exclude these objects.
 This can be accomplished by using the `include` and `exclude` parameters in the configuration file.
 In order to use this module, one is required to install postgreSQL and generate the database using the create-db.sql script in /etc/scripts.
 On Linux, this can be done as

 ```